--end example] A mem-initializer-list can delegate to another constructor (the target constructor) of the constructor's class using any name that denotes the type of the constructor's class.
-If a mem-initializer-id designates the constructor's class, it shall be the only mem-initializer; the constructor is a delegating constructor, and the constructor named in the mem-initializer is the target constructor.
-The target constructor is selected by overload resolution and template argument deduction.
-Once the target constructor's body is executed successfully without an exception being thrown, the body of the delegating constructor is executed.
-If a delegating constructor invokes a target constructor that in turn directly or indirectly delegates to the original delegating constructor, the program is ill-formed; however, no diagnostic is required.
+-end example] A mem-initializer-list can delegate to another constructor (the target constructor) of the constructor's class using any name that denotes the constructor's class itself.
+If a meminitializer-id designates the constructor's class, it shall be the only mem-initializer; the constructor is a delegating constructor, and the constructor selected by the mem-initializer is the target constructor.
+The principal constructor is the first constructor invoked in the construction of an object (that is, not a target constructor for that object's constructor).
+The target constructor is selected by overload resolution.
+Once the target constructor returns, the body of the delegating constructor is executed.
+If a constructor delegates to itself directly or indirectly, the program is ill-formed; no diagnostic is required.
 [Example: